laanp/Icarus_Mods_Separated/README.md

 ## Known Bugs/Issues/Notes - As of this current release.

+### After a Game Update:
+It is generally good practice to follow this procedure when the game goes through an update:
+   - After the files have been updated and patched, startup your Icarus game without any mods installed.
+   - Go into character selection, and view the talent/tech trees, then exit the game completely.
+   - Now install the new mods compatible with the week# and play the game.

 ### Custom Options Interface:
 - "Deactivate Cave Worms" only works in single player client mode, Does not work on Dedicated Server.
 - "Extinguish Fire" - Does not seem to work on forest fires in both single player & Dedicated Server